SofyanMahmoud0000/TakeASeat/README.md

 Take a seat
 =============
 In this repo, I have create an API for a system make it easy to user to reserve a seat for a match.
-The system has many type of user, each one of them has its own functions, like the following
+The system has many types of users, each one of them has its own functions, like the following

 * Adminstrator
     * Approve new users as an authority.